ConnorC18/Python-Authentication-Library/README.md

 + Signup Function returns a true of false value if the users sign up is successful
 + Login function will return if the user logged in successfully
 + Get user details ; You will be able to find the current users username and other account info.
++ Add Log out function
++ Create a session like environment